mobm65/ML-S/README.md

 ### ANOVA

 The ANOVA is used to find out if there is a statistically significant difference of the means between groups.
 The p score is below 0.05 so we know at least some of the means are not equal.
+We then perform the Tukey test to see if every group has statistically different means from every other group.
+The analysis shows that groups one and two may share a mean but groups one and three, and two and three do not.
+The Confidence Interval plot illustrates this.